MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/ad-sso.md

 ## Cleanup and best practices

-- Use a unique account for each target cluster.
+- Use a unique account for each cluster.
 - Do not reuse the password for the api-server account across clusters.
 - Delete the local copy of the keytab file as soon as you have created the cluster and have verified that SSO works.
 - Delete the AD user created for the api-server.
 Refer to [this](https://docs.microsoft.com/en-us/powershell/module/activedirectory/remove-aduser?view=windowsserver2019-ps) for more information.